janosvajda/service-polling/README.md

     private static final String MYSQL_USER = "root";

     private static final String MYSQL_PASSWORD = "";`

+3. Now, you should to the frontend directory `src/services-crud` and run `npm install` and `npm run build` You can read the frontend parts its own Readme in this file: `src/frontend/services-crud/README.md`

 That's all now you can start `Starter.java` from IntelliJ.
 Right click on Starter.java and Run and open the UI in browser by this URL: